NSpaceTeam/Husarion-Panther-Sim-Setup/README.md

-Okay, here's the content formatted as a README.md file suitable for GitHub.
-You can copy and paste this directly into a file named README.md in your repository's root directory.

-# Panther Simulation with Docker Setup
+## Panther Simulation with Docker Setup

 This guide provides step-by-step instructions to set up and run the Husarion Panther UGV simulation in a Docker container using ROS 2 Humble.